James and Anne Hubbell

 “It is exciting for me to use my background, skills and creativity to build this archive and come up with organizational methods to preserve and catalogue James’ extraordinary creations.
 I had not expected to fall in love with this type of work but I am so happy to be involved in the preservation of art; it is such a critical feature of the art world.
 I feel especially lucky to be the archivist for Jim’s stellar body of work “.
 Laurel’s can-do attitude makes her a valuable team player.
 “Hubbell Hill is a truly special environment because you have the opportunity to learn everything having to do with art, fabrication and construction.
 I never thought I would learn how to use as many tools as I have, and at this point it feels like there is nothing I can’t learn, but most of all I have adopted the ‘no fear’ attitude it takes to create and build; that is what I value the most from Jim”

-Mati Moon, Ilan-Lael’s gardener for the past two years, is not formally schooled in art, or gardening for that matter.
+Mati Moon, Ilan-Lael’s gardener for the past several years, is not formally schooled in art, or gardening for that matter.
 But she was raised by creative parents who encouraged her to express herself by using her hands.
 “I do ceramics and photography, and I paint.
 I’ve been working with India Ink which is an interesting challenge.”
 She also leads Ilan-Lael’s garden work days and dry wreath workshops. “ I find it a meditative practice to find something natural and sit with it.
 It’s a quiet time often and I’m always surprised with what comes out.”
 Her interest in James Hubbell go back 2002 to when she moved from Oregon to Julian into Camp Stevens, the Episcopal Church Camp which has several Hubbell art installations on its campus.
 “I got to see Ilan-Lael before the Cedar fire with a group from Camp Stevens.
 Jim gave us a tour and was talking about life and beauty and it immediately resonated with me.”
 Her place at Camp Stevens put here in a key spot to help the Hubbell’s with the evacuation for the Cedar Fire, and then to help break ground on a new garden one year later.
 “The Hubbell garden, I feel pretty fortunate to be here.
 I’m given creative leeway with it and I work with a supportive community of artists.
 Working with plants, being handed this opportunity to be creative with nature and to witness it, the garden does amazing things on its own.
 I water it and shape it and stand back and watch it grow.
 There’s a lot of symbolism in Jim’s work in nature.
 The cycle of life and birth and death and the things we don’t really control.
 Things are blooming right next to what’s dying.
 The garden is symbolic in that way.”

 Ilan-Lael Maintenance Manager

 Dan Thoner has always had an eye for design.
 “I was first inspired by Jim’s art in 1979 when I went to the Triton restaurant on College Avenue.
 I was working as a carpenter because my father told me I could never make a living as an artist.”
 With all due respect, Dad was wrong.
 Dan Thoner IS a fine artist and craftsman and graphic artist whose skills are now being employed for the care and maintenance of the Ilan-Lael’s buildings.
 “The job here is a lot of woodwork maintenance, windows and doors need constant care and polishing.
 And general maintenance and repairs on buildings that have been built over the past 60 years.
 Jim is a great resource, having him around to ask questions of.”
 Dan first met Jim in 2007 when he moved to Julian.
 He brought some doors to show him, and Jim immediately asked if he would work for Hubbell Studios.
 Dan’s first project was the chapel at Camp Stevens.
 And it grew from there.
 Dan worked on several doors over the years.
 He built all the custom cabinetry and many of the doors in the Ilan-Lael Center.
 He also maintains his own studio in Julian where he makes custom doors for clients.
 Just this year, his design earned 2nd prize at the Design Wood Exhibit at the San Diego County Fair.
-Dan turns 65 next year but has no plans to slow down.
+Dan is in his late 60s but has no plans to slow down.
 “I’m not going to retire ever.
 I will always keep my hands in making things, working with wood and glass.
 Working at Ilan-Lael is my way of giving back by helping preserve the creative voice that spoke to me years ago when I first encountered Jim’s work.
 It opened up a new world for me and rekindled the artistic curiosity to keep following my own creative path.”